Alaricdragon/Starlords_Temp/README.md

       * "creditsDecrease":
           * "min": Integer
           * "max": Integer
-    * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "option_" line.
+    * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"
       * "YELLOW"